oscar-franzen/alona/README.md

 ### Alternative 2: Create the Docker image from a `Dockerfile`
 This alternative may be a little bit slower but should work equally well.

-1. Create a new directory and place the `Dockerfile` in this directory.
+1. Enter the cloned directory where the `Dockerfile` is located.

 ```bash
 cd alona